Demwunz/useful-git-commands/README.md

-# useful-git-commands
+# Useful Git commands
-A collection of useful git commands
+A collection of useful git commands, because I'm lazy and can't be bothered to remember off by heart

 ### delete all local branches that have been merged into master